Constitution of North Korea: 2019 amendments

 The Socialist Constitution was amended for the eighth and ninth times, respectively, at the 1st and 2nd plenary sessions of the 14th Supreme People's Assembly on 11 April and 29 August 2019.

 The President of the State Affairs Commission was designated as the head of state, cannot stand as a candidate for election as a deputy to the SPA, and is elected and relieved by a majority vote in its plenary sessions.
 The Chairman of the Standing Committee of the Supreme People's Assembly is still tasked to receive the credentials and letters of recall of foreign diplomatic representatives to the Republic, with the President of the SAC now having the responsibility to appoint and relieve these diplomats.
 The orders of the President of the SAC were made superior to the ordinances of the Supreme People's Assembly save for more important ordinances which the President may now enact, alongside the decrees and decisions made by the State Affairs Commission.

 National defense is no longer emphasized on the role of the State Affairs Commission.

 Intellectuals are no longer referred in Korean as 근로인테리 kŭllo int'eri (or working intellectuals) but as 지식인 chisigin (or talented personnel).

 The Chongsanri spirit and the Chongsanri method were replaced with the revolutionary work method as the principle for North Korea's activities.

 The Cabinet is given a leading role in economic management.

 The Taean work system of economic management is replaced with the socialist system of responsible business operation.

 Provisions on foreign trade were expanded to include the maintenance of foreign trade credibility, the improvement of trade structure and the expansion of foreign trade relations.

-The defense of the Party Central Committee headed by Kim Jong-un was included in the mission of the Korean People's Army and its reserve organizations.
+The defense of the Party Central Committee headed by Kim Jong Un was included in the mission of the Korean People's Army and its reserve organizations.

+2023 amendment

+In September 2023, the SAC unanimously adopted a new amendment to enshrine the country's ongoing nuclear program into its constitution, citing the program and right as a deterrent against United States provocation.

+2024 amendment

+In October 2024, the Socialist Constitution was amended by the 11th Session of the 14th Supreme People's Assembly.
+The official report published by the Korean Central News Agency mentioned changes to voting and working ages.
+Later on October 17th, the state media mentioned a constitutional provision that identifies the Republic of Korea as a "hostile state", in line with a statement made by Kim Jong Un on the WPK Central Committee Plenary Session of abandoning peaceful reunification and regarding South Korea as a foreign and hostile state.